steelplank/VAM-SF/README.md

 ## Features

+- **Installator and helper** - easy install script including modifying the .osu file to make your life easier!
+- **Recreation of osu!
+RNG model** - full recreation of osu!catch droplets and banana randomization!
 - **Dynamic AR** - control and change AR during gameplay using keyframes with easing!
+Exceed normal osu!
+AR values and torment people with maps on AR 12!
 - **Fake Hidden** - add hidden to the mix with adjustable HD strength!
 - **Scroll Velocity** - mania-style SV: rush, slow, or freeze the whole field!
 - **Player Skin Support** - with this enabled, skin elements are dynamically used!
 Rotation for square skins is fully supported!